lukasbfh/diekloppers/README.md

  eureka.client.register-with-eureka=false
 eureka.client.fetch-registry=false
  ```
-Final Note: The module was super interesting and I'm confident to explore the spring framework even more in the future on our own.
+Final Note: The module was super interesting and we are confident to explore the spring framework even more in the future on our own.